 Technology is embraced in all courses to research, plan, evaluate, share and communicate.
 Our teachers use smartboards, digital projectors as well as accessing many online digital and collaborative technology tools.
-We will employ "flipped classroom" strategies, using video lectures prior to class.
-We will use collaborative technologies like blogging, and Google Drive, as well as presentation technologies like Keynote, PowerPoint, graphic design applications etc. Some of our teachers plan to use Skype to connect with other international student peers and research groups relevant to the course material - for example we will be skyping with a research group in Nunavut who track polar bears, and communicating with groups in China and Costa Rica that we keep in touch with.
+We will sometimes employ "flipped classroom" strategies, using digital content prior to class.
+We will sometimes use collaborative technologies like blogging, and Google Drive, as well as presentation technologies like Keynote, PowerPoint, graphic design applications etc. Some of our teachers plan to use Skype to connect with other international student peers and research groups relevant to the course material - for example we may be video conferencing with a research group in Nunavut who track polar bears, and communicating with groups in China and Costa Rica that we keep in touch with.